The History of Paddle Steamer Hero - One of the worlds oldest paddle steamer

 A wedding on board the Hero is a truly pleasurable experience and one that will not easily be forgotton.
 All guests have an unobstructed view of the wedding ceremony, and use of the vessel's state-of-the-art sound system and microphone.

-The Hero crew and Steampacket Inn staff will take great pride in helping to make your function, charter and overnight stay perfect, although it is not that hard when you already start with the special atmosphere created by being on the beautiful Murray River itself.
+The Hero crew take great pride in helping to make your function, charter and overnight stay perfect, although it is not that hard when you already start with the special atmosphere created by being on the beautiful Murray River itself.